 From Uvalde, Texas to Highland Park, Illinois, this summer we have continued as a nation to face the devastation and heartbreak that comes in the wake of gun violence.
 What we know, however, is that these shootings are not inevitable.
 They are preventable.
 Lives are being saved because of you.

-Because of your support of our Know the Signs programs, including the Say Something Anonymous Reporting System, our focus is more clear — your voices matter and speaking up saves lives.
-Our SAVE Promise Clubs, led by dedicated students and advised by outstanding educators, help keep our mission laser-focused toward a true cultural shift in school shooting and violence prevention.
-Promise Leaders, the heart-minded core of Sandy Hook Promise, volunteer with vigor to uncover how you can best lend time, attention, and service to ending gun violence and making schools safer.
+Because of your support of our Know the Signs programs, including the Say Something Anonymous Reporting System, our focus is more clear.
+Your voices matter and speaking up saves lives.
+Our SAVE Promise Clubs are led by dedicated students and advised by outstanding educators.
+They help keep our mission laser-focused toward a true cultural shift in school shooting and violence prevention.
+Promise Leaders, the heart-minded core of Sandy Hook Promise.
+They volunteer with vigor to uncover how you can best lend time, attention, and service to ending gun violence and making schools safer.

 Because of you, our fight is stronger, and we will continue to push to protect children together.

 Abuse, suicidal ideation, depression, cyberbullying, cutting, and other forms of self-harm are still plaguing our nation’s youth.
 Our dedicated crisis counselors extend a lifeline for students.
 Many may have nowhere else to turn during times of feeling isolation and loneliness.
 Because of you, we’ve saved at least 378 lives and helped more than 2,900 students during mental health crises through our 24/7 National Crisis Center.
 This critical, invaluable work will continue.
 It’s your unbridled support that consistently motivates our journey.

 Take a moment to read some of the progress you made possible.
 Seeing these tips coming in every day can be heart-wrenching.
 But we have hope, knowing our skilled counselors are supporting these kids and working directly with schools and law enforcement to save lives.